Gavin-Persad/learnworldsscrape/readme.md

 # Web Scraping Script

 This script logs into a specified website, navigates to a target page, and extracts the inner text of a specific `<div>` element.
-The extracted content is then saved as an MDX file with front matter.
+The extracted content is then saved as MDX and HTML files with front matter.

 ## Dependencies